How to automate LinkedIn connection requests the right way

 What happens if LinkedIn restricts my account for automation?

 Most first-time restrictions last 24 hours to two weeks depending on severity.
 Stop all automation immediately, read LinkedIn's notification for the specific trigger, and wait out the full period.
 When access returns, go manual for 1-2 weeks before restarting automation at half your previous volume.
-Never create a new account to bypass a restriction - LinkedIn tracks device fingerprints.
+Never create a new account to bypass a restriction - LinkedIn links accounts across devices.

 Should I include a note with my LinkedIn connection request?